 Hello hello, I’m your host Jen Percival and welcome to the Women Rocking Real Estate podcast.
 I am all about maximizing your time so let’s get right down to it.
 You are listening to Part 2 of How to Be a More Effective Negotiator in real estate with both your clients and when dealing with other agents, while still being authentic to who you are.
 And That often means not using sleazy cheesy tactics and scripts.
 Well, I’m here to tell you that you absolutely can be a really good negotiator and you can do it while still being a normal, classy human being.

-Ok Just to quickly recap what we chatted about last week.
-If you haven’t listened to that episode, you should go back and do that first, because it really sets the foundation of negotiating and today’s tips won’t be nearly as effective without that super important foundation.
-Just to review from a high level though, Tip #1 was that the more prepared you are, the more successful you’ll be.
+Was that the more prepared you are, the more successful you’ll be.
 The work that you do, before you get to any negotiation discussion will hugely impact the outcome and more importantly the perception of the outcome.
 Being prepared means really understanding your clients’ priorities and areas of potential compromise, it means using some detective work and seeing if you can uncover the seller’s drivers and motivations and lastly it’s to prepare your clients in advance about what to expect and to coach them about how they can best handle the offer negotiation process.
 Real estate negotiations don’t tend to produce super reasonable parties, so it is critical that you do everything you can to prepare your clients and get them in the right frame of mind.

-Tip #2 was to build your reputation before you negotiate.
+Was to build your reputation before you negotiate.
 You first have to develop a reputation with your clients that you have opinions and you are able to convey them confidently.
 Your clients need to have complete confidence that you won’t be pushed around and that you’ll negotiate the best possible deal for them.
 If you’ve been intentional around demonstrating your authority and ability to confidently share your opinions, they will have subconsciously formed a belief that you’ve got this.
 They will go into negotiations so much more confident of your abilities.

 You also need to develop a reputation with other agents.
 You want to be an agent that is collaborative and responsive, one that is upfront and transparent, but you don’t want to have a reputation of not having confidence or being a pushover.
 So be intentional around creating the reputation you want to have.

-Ok, Tip #3 was to learn the art of persuasion and to ethically use the universal shortcuts that help people make decisions.
+Was to learn the art of persuasion and to ethically use the universal shortcuts that help people make decisions.
 Those shortcuts were Reciprocity, Scarcity, Authority, Consistency, Liking, and Consensus.

 Alright moving along.
 Last week’s tips were more about the work we can do in advance of negotiating to give us a head start so to speak and set us up for success.
 In today’s episode, I’m going to kind of shift gears and focus more on what we can do in the moment of actual negotiations to make us more effective.

-Tip# 4 – Know Who You’re Dealing With & Adjust Accordingly
+Tip #4 – Know Who You’re Dealing With & Adjust Accordingly